 - If the size of the island section you require is definitely going to be too large to do in one piece consider making a deliberate break in the island by using two differing levels; one area of worktop height and one area of table height or worktop height with a higher glass bar or shelf above.

-One of the most recent trends in a designer kitchen is the Down-stand.
+One of the more recent trends in a designer kitchen is the Down-stand.
 This is a piece of matching worktop that goes vertically from the end of the island or bar down to the floor.
-(They are also sometimes known as waterfalls) We do not mitre the join, it is butted up to the underside of the worktop or mitred.
+(They are also sometimes known as waterfalls) The join can either be by simply butting the downstand up to the underside of the worktop or mitred.
 A butt joint is more common on traditional kitchens – Shaker-style and so on – while slab doors cry out for mitred downstands.
 Mitring is relatively more expensive due to increased labour costs.

 Down-stands can make a really big statement in a contemporary style kitchen and they tend to work best with very linear designs.
-Do bear in mind though, that as well as being relatively costly they do not work with breakfast bars or islands where the end of the top surface is curved.
+Bear in mind though they do not work with breakfast bars or islands where the end of the top surface is curved.

 Work out carefully the number of stools that you want to get round the island because having a down-stand can actually reduce the leg room and therefore the amount of seating that will be possible.